-The City will fully fund sidewalk installation on collector roadways and 50 percent of sidewalk installation on local residential streets.
-The City will also fund design and electrical service costs for lighting on any residential street when residents elect to fund the installation of the lights through a monthly assessment, over 1-5 years, depending on the overall cost of the project.
+The City will fund 50 percent of sidewalk installation on local residential streets.
+The City will bill property owners the remaining 50% through a monthly assessment, over 1-5 years, depending on the overall cost of the project.

 •People who live in neighborhoods with sidewalks are 47 percent more likely to be active at least 39 minutes a day.
 (Source: AARP)